MonirSaikat/ams-router/README.md

 The start of another php framework.
 It in in very early stages of development.
 Working...

 How to run the application is so easy.
 You just download it and run `composer update` from the root of the project and you start creating route in the index.php as following.
+And now run `php ams serve` you will see Server is running on http://localhost:8000
 ```php
 <?php